Table Of Contents

 These challenges make controlling cloud costs even more difficult.

-24. 42% of CIOs and CTOs consider cloud waste the top challenge (Source: Zesty)
+42% of CIOs and CTOs say cloud waste is their biggest challenge in 2025 (Source: Zesty)

-About 53% of enterprises were yet to see “substantial value” from their investment in the cloud.
+About 53% of enterprises had yet to see “substantial value” from their investment in the cloud.

 Credit: How much value do companies see from cloud investments? – PwC research